standard/semistandard/README.md

 - **semicolons**
 - Check [feross/standard][1] for the rest of the rules.

+Sublime users: Try [SublimeLinter-contrib-semistandard](https://github.com/Flet/SublimeLinter-contrib-semistandard) for linting in your editor!

 ### What you might do if you're clever

 1. Add it to `package.json`